 Digital Object Identifier

-Clay-Young, Pam and Waddle, Steve, "Understanding and Efficiently Managing Right-to-Take Challenges in Kentucky" (2021).
+Clay-Young, Pam; Waddle, Steve; and Gibson, Bryan, "Understanding and Efficiently Managing Right-to-Take Challenges in Kentucky" (2021).
 Kentucky Transportation Center Research Report.
 1726.